 - 1. Clear the installation area. - 2.
+Post laser hazard warning signs at all entry doors. - 3.
 Place each component near its installation location.

 Lifting and positioning the projector

 Safely lift and position the projector in the location where it will be used.